hypo69/hypo/pytest/gemini - set 3/en/src/credentials.rst

 5. **Exception Handling (`test_load_credentials_open_kp_exception`):** Added a test case specifically for `_open_kp`'s exception handling, which verifies that it retries and exits when failures persist.
 This is vital.

-6. **Assertions for `_load_credentials`:** Placeholder assertions are provided to demonstrate how to test the loading process for each credential.
+6. **Assertions for `_load_credentials`:** Placeholder assertions are provided to demonStarte how to test the loading process for each credential.
 Replace these placeholders with actual assertions that confirm the expected values are loaded into the `credentials` attributes.

 7. **Comprehensive Test Coverage for `ProgramSettings`:**  It's critical to test the `__init__` method of `ProgramSettings` to verify how it sets up the `path` attribute.